 • Gateway – Forward, filter, address translation, and message repackaging

-Based on the location and function, the node can play any one of the above roles.
-Thus, the network layer, defined by the J1939/31 standard, serves as the backbone of the J1939 protocol, governing the addressing, routing, and management of data traffic within the network.
+Based on location and function, the node can play any one of the above roles.
+Thus, the network layer defined by J1939/31 serves as the backbone of the SAE J1939 protocol, governing addressing, routing, and management of data traffic within the network.

 Vehicle Application Layer - J1939/71

-The J1939/71 standard, known as the vehicle application layer, encompasses the specification of parameters and messages that are specific to vehicle applications, including engine control, transmission, brakes, and other vehicle systems.
-This standard defines the structure and content of messages that enable different vehicle components to communicate and coordinate their operations effectively.
+The J1939/71 standard encompasses the specification of parameters and messages specific to vehicle applications, including engine control, transmission, brakes, and other vehicle systems.
+It defines the structure and content of messages that enable different vehicle components to communicate and coordinate their operations effectively.

 • Data length in bytes